sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 }
 ```

+> Note that while in the Northwind service definition the entity type followed the "singular" naming approach ("Product"), the convention in CAP is to use the "plural" naming approach for entity definitions (i.e. "Products").

 Is this all that's needed for an OData service?
 Let's find out.

 Open a terminal (menu path **Terminal** **&rarr;** **New Terminal**) and that should give you a Bash shell and put you automatically in the root directory of the project you have open in your workspace, that is, `northbreeze`.
 You'll see a prompt, which consists of your generic username in your App Studio's dev space, the most significant part of the name of the directory you're in (enter the command `pwd` to see the full name, if you're curious) and the traditional shell prompt character `$`.